-The arrival day on August 25 is canceled.
 We will arrange the mandatory Orientation Days through digital platforms.
-It is though too early to provide a schedule at this time, but we’ll finalize details during the summer and keep you updated.
+It is though too early to provide a schedule at this time, but we’ll finalize details during the fall and keep you updated.

 Will I be able to get healthcare in Sweden?

 Yes, incoming international students and exchange students will have insurance provided by the Swedish Government.For fee-paying students

 Can I get a full refund if I am not able to come to Linnaeus University due to the risks related to the virus?